 That happened in 2009, when Rubens Barrichello’s fastest Q2 time was just 2.181 seconds faster than the lap which secured Sebastien Bourdais’ last place on the grid.

-Pole position at Albert Park has been decided by less than a tenth three times.
+Pole position at Albert Park has been decided by less than a tenth only three times.

 SATURDAY TO SUNDAY

-The Australian Grand Prix at Albert Park has been won from pole on ten occasions.
+The Australian Grand Prix at Albert Park has been won from pole on 11 occasions.

-There have been only nine occasions on which the polesitter did not lead at the end of Lap 1.
-Four of those occasions have been in the last seven races at the track.
+There have been only 10 occasions on which the polesitter did not lead at the end of Lap 1.
+Five of those occasions have been in the last eight races at the track.

 Jacques Villeneuve (in 1997) and Rubens Barrichello (in 2002) are the only Australian Grand Prix polesitters who’ve failed to reach the end of the first lap at Albert Park.